notkarenyi/accessibility-demo/README.md

 ![An informative button that says Log in](resources/login-button.PNG)

-We should organize links and buttons in a meaningful order.
+Keeping tabindex in mind, we should organize links and buttons in a meaningful order.
 This is relatively context-dependent, but as an example, "Create Account" and "Log In" are usually adjacent to each other.
-It wouldn't make sense to have these links separated by three or four other links on the page.
+It wouldn't make sense to have these links separated by several other links on the page, just like it wouldn't make sense to have "Epilogue" next to "Introduction" in a book.

 ### Language Specification

-Screen readers are preprogrammed voices that read page content for users.
-They don't automatically know what language a website is written in (by language I mean human language, not programming language), which can result in bad pronunciation.
-Specify each page's main language using the appropriate language code:
+Screenreaders are preprogrammed voices that read page content for users.
+Bad pronunciation can happen when it doesn't know what language a website is written in (by language I mean human language, not programming language).
+We can help out by specifying each page's main language using the appropriate language code:

 ```html
 <!-- HTML file -->